rsc/unix/README.md

 	go generate
 	go run serve.go

-That will serve a web version at http://localhost:8080/.
+That will serve a web version at localhost:8080.
+There is a copy running at <https://research.swtch.com/v6/>.